March 19–22 2026 · Berlin

 Sunna Aevarsdottir · Global Director of Courage International, IS

-Renata Ávila Pinto · Lawyer, Openness Advocate, GT/UK
+Renata Ávila Pinto · Lawyer, CEO, Open Knowledge Foundation, GT/UK

 Chip Gibbons · Journalist, Researcher, US